A.K.A. Bullet Journal Daily Logs

 The ONLY notebook I use for my bullet journal is a Leuchtturm 1917.
 See the gorgeous blue that @greenishplanning is using?
-Find that blue Leuchtturm 1917 on Blitsy!
+Find that blue Leuchtturm 1917 on Amazon!

-If you need some hand lettering inspiration, check out these gorgeous dailies from @studykouffee.
+Below, you’ll find hand lettering inspiration.
+Check out these gorgeous dailies from @studykouffee.

 Lots of planners add the weather forecast to their bullet journal dailies.

 Another great choice for black pens are Faber Castell.
-Find a variety pack of Faber Castell pens on Blitsy!
+Find a variety pack of Faber Castell pens on Amazon!

 @billowandcrest adds a gorgeous botanical header to her bullet journal dailiy.